ChijiokeUhegwu/viralrecon/README.md

 #### Interpretation:

--   Most mutations have an **allele frequency close to 1**, indicating they are **fixed or dominant** in those samples.
-This means nearly all circulating viral genomes in the samples carry the mutation, suggesting it confers a selective advantage.
-Such dominance often reflects enhanced transmissibility, fitness, or immune evasion capacity.
+-   Most observed mutations exhibited an allele frequency close to 1, indicating they are fixed or dominant in circulating viral populations.
+Such fixation often reflects a selective advantage, linked to enhanced transmissibility, replication fitness, or immune escape [2].
--   Variants with lower allele frequency may be **emerging** or represent **intra-host diversity**.
-Some may fade out if they do not provide an advantage, while others could expand and become the next variant of concern (VOC) if they improve survival or spread.
+-   Variants with lower allele frequencies may represent emerging mutations or intra-host diversity.
+These mutations can either disappear if disadvantageous or rise to dominance if they confer adaptive benefits, as seen in the early spread of D614G and E484K substitutions.
--   This insight is crucial for understanding **viral population dynamics** within hosts.
-For example, in immunocompromised patients, low-frequency mutations can accumulate and recombine, creating reservoirs for new variants of concern.
-This highlights the importance of targeted treatment strategies and careful monitoring of such patient populations.
+-   Monitoring allele frequency dynamics provides insights into viral evolution and adaptation.
+In immunocompromised hosts, persistent infections can facilitate the accumulation and recombination of low-frequency variants, potentially generating new variants of concern [2].
+This highlights the importance of continuous genomic surveillance and patient-specific management.

 ------------------------------------------------------------------------